^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Currently, the debut of dysmenorrhea in 75% of cases coincides with the menarche, and only in every fourth patient the symptoms of dysmenorrhea occur 1-4 years after the menarche.
+Currently, the onset of dysmenorrhea in 75% of cases coincides with menarche, and only in every fourth patient do symptoms of dysmenorrhea occur 1-4 years after menarche.

 The main symptom of dysmenorrhea is pain syndrome.
-Monthly expectation of pain affects the overall well-being, emotional and mental activity.
-Survey of patients often contributes to the establishment of family cases of dysmenorrhea - the presence of the disease in the mother or the next of kin.
+Monthly expectation of pain affects general well-being, emotional and mental activity.
+Questioning patients often helps to establish family cases of dysmenorrhea - the presence of the disease in the mother or close relatives.

-With a predominance of sympathetic vegetative tone, the girl, in addition to painful feelings, complains about:
+With the predominance of sympathetic vegetative tone, girls, in addition to painful sensations, complain of:

-• mood changes (internal tension and anxiety, uncertainty, obsessive fears, pessimism, down to the development of depression);
+• mood changes (internal tension and anxiety, insecurity, obsessive fears, pessimism, up to the development of depression);

-• disruption of the intestine (intestinal colic due to spasm of arterioles, constipation);
+• intestinal dysfunction (intestinal colic due to spasm of arterioles, constipation);

 • general weakness and dizziness;

-• increased sweating and the appearance of red spots on the neck in the form of a vasculitis about necklaces;
+• increased sweating and the appearance of red spots on the neck in the form of a vascular necklace;

 • nausea;